 08 May The Distributed Teams Support Series Part VII – Finding Your Operational Rhythm

 At this stage of your distributed team experience, it might feel like in many respects you have made it, you have figured it out.
-You are getting in an operational groove.
+You are getting in an operational rhythm with remote work.
 Yet, in many others, there are pieces of the puzzle still scattered across your digital space that you don’t quite know yet where they fit.
 No one has it all figured out at this point, especially if this way of working is brand new to every member of you and your team.

 1. Keep What Matters At The Centre

 Your people, your customers and your product or service, these are at the core of everything you do and should remain so.
 See them as your foundation blocks, necessary for stability regardless of where people are located and the project they are working on.
 It starts here and works out.
 By having these at the focus, it will anchor your people’s workflow.

 One of the key factors in finding your operational rhythm with with remote work is through the practice of reviewing and adapting.
 This refers to your processes and approaches.
 Take stock regularly.
 Take time to ask what is working and what isn’t.
 Take time to talk to your people about this.
 Maybe someone will have an idea on how to improve a system or perhaps someone’s digital silence will let you know if something is wrong.
 Their input and responses will lead you on this.

 As we have explored in the other chapters of this support series, your communication efforts need to be upped to respond to working as a remote team.
 In-person subtleties can no longer be relied on with remote work, nor can casual conversations that bridge the gaps.
 Are your current communication processes working?
 Are they inclusive?
 Is everyone communicating effectively?
 Are they supported with the right tools to meet their needs?
 Communication is a core element of finding your operational flow.
 When there is a glitch here, everything crashes.